lgeurts/LBTHW/README.md

 # Learn Bash the Hard Way.

-A book written to help bash users to get to a deeper understanding and proficiency in bash.
-It doesn’t aim to make you an expert immediately, but you will be more confident about using bash for more tasks than just one-off commands.
+A book written by ian Miell to help users get to a deeper understanding and proficiency in bash.

-Ian Miell

 <3